tercel-ai/a2a-samples/samples/python/hosts/a2a_multiagent_host/README.md

 cd samples/python/agents/airbnb_planner_multiagent/weather_agent
 uv run .
 ```
-This will starts the airbnb A2A server on http://localhost:10001
+This will starts the airbnb A2A server (port 10001).

 ## 3. Run Host A2A Agent